trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/conclusion.md

   date: 13 August 2024
 ---

-In this tutorial you have gone through all the steps needed to participate as a baker and DAL node.
+In this guide you have gone through all the steps needed to participate as a baker and DAL node.
 The steps for participating on any other network, including Tezos Mainnet, are similar, but other networks have different parameters.
 For example, the attestation delay on Mainnet is 2 weeks.